uptane/uptane-standard/uptane-standard.md

 * The name and URL of the Image repository
 * A single mapping indicating that all images (`*`) MUST be signed by both the Director and Image repository

-However, more complex repository mapping metadata can permit more complicated use cases.
-For example:

-* A second Director repository might be useful for fleet management of after-market vehicles, such as a rental car company that might wish to only install approved updates.
-* For dynamic content with lower security sensitivity, an OEM might want to allow a certain subset of images to only require trust from the Director repository.
+Note that the metadata need not be in the form of a metadata file.
+For example, in the basic case where there is only one director and one image repository, and all images need to have signed metadata from both repositories, it would be sufficient to have a configuration file with URLs for the two repositories, and a client that always checks for metadata matches between the two repositories.
+In this case, there would be no place with an explicit mapping defined, because the mapping would be defined as part of the Uptane client implementation.

-The *Deployment Considerations* document gives more guidance on how to implement repository mapping metadata for these use cases.
-It also discusses strategies for updating repository mapping metadata, if required. {{TAP-4}} also contains detailed guidance on repository mapping metadata implementation.
+The *Deployment Considerations* document ({{DEPLOY}}) gives more guidance on how to implement repository mapping metadata for more complex use cases.
+It also discusses strategies for updating repository mapping metadata, if required.

-Note that repository mapping metadata might not be a file, and MAY be expressed in a different format than the repository roles metadata.
-For example, it could be part of the primary ECU's Uptane client configuration.
-As long as the client has access to the required information, the repository mapping metadata requirements are met.

 ### Rules for filenames in repositories and metadata {#metadata_filename_rules}